Covid 19 coronavirus: Peter Dunne says legal basis for Govt's decisions need to be absolute as lockdown legality challenged

 Retired politician Peter Dunne says the Government's haste to achieve perfection has seen "some corners cut to the detriment of our democracy" as the legality of New Zealand's coronavirus lockdown is challenged.

-The Former United Future leader said after the Government, which promised to be the "most open and transparent ever", must act in absolute accord with the law - particularly when making decisions about Covid-19 restrictions.
+The former United Future leader said the Government, which promised to be the "most open and transparent ever", must act in absolute accord with the law - particularly when making decisions about Covid-19 restrictions.

 Concerns and questions about the legality of the strict lockdown orders in response to the pandemic, which have heavily curtailed individual rights and liberties, have been growing louder since New Zealand's Law Society called for greater clarity and legal justifications from the Government earlier in April.

-Dunne said there were questions about whether director general of health Dr Ashley Bloomfield, "who has been exercising sweeping powers during the lockdown", has been going beyond his powers in the Health Act.
+Dunne said there were questions about whether director general of health Dr Ashley Bloomfield, "who has been exercising sweeping powers during the lockdown", has been going beyond his jurisdiction in the Health Act.

 Former parliamentary counsel and law drafter Andrew Borrowdale asked the High Court this week for a judicial review to test if level 4 and 3 were illegal.
 He is arguing Bloomfield exceeded his powers.